My ideal vision of my home is frequently hijacked by 5 common homemaking challenges. Good thing 5 homemaking solutions bring much contentment and joy!

 Aside from those essentials, anything else that I can accomplish is a great bonus!
 When I look at the other tasks as being bonus accomplishments instead of requirements that I don’t regularly finish, I give myself a lot more grace – and that’s so much better than guilt.

 Someday I may be in the position to hire help – and what a glorious day that will be.
 But until then, I look for homemaking helps, whether it’s tips from friends, ideas from books and magazines, or online tips.

 I love to find online help in blog posts, eCourses, and eBooks.
-Each April I get a new bunch of advice in the Ultimate Homemaking Bundle, and this April was no exception.
+Each April I get a new bunch of advice in the Ultimate Homemaking Bundle.
+(I absolutely LOVE the amazing resources in this!!)
 I also found a lot of help and encouragement outside of the bundle in The Ministry of Homemaking’s Online Conference.

 Finding contentment and joy